cwhite98/project1GPS/README.md

 # **Project 1 GPS Track**

-By Camila White Romero - cwhiter@eafit.edu.co
+### By Camila White Romero - cwhiter@eafit.edu.co

+## Description

-This app tracks the user location and stores it in a data base, to create a route of all the locations.
+The app lets the user keep track of his location and then see the route he made.

+## Analysis and Design
+### Functional Requirements
+1. jhv

 The style is based in one of [FaztWeb](https://faztweb.com) tutorials.